 What is the ESO Data Processing System (EDPS)?

 EDPS is a system to automatically organise data from ESO instruments for pipeline processing and running the pipeline on these data.
 It is used for quality control at ESO.
 The current public release is a beta version without a GUI.
 A GUI is being developed and the system is meant to eventually replace the older EsoReflex environment.
-If you make use of EDPS for a scientific publication, we request to reference Freudling, Zampieri, Coccato et al 2023.
+If you make use of EDPS for research that leads to a scientific publication, we request to reference Freudling, Zampieri, Coccato et al 2024, A&A 681, A93.

 - who want to learn and experiment with the future environment to run ESO pipelines.

 - who want to process large amounts of data in batch mode mostly using standard pipeline setup, in particular if these data are taken over an extended period of time.The advantage of EDPS in this situation is: